Pectoral Sandpiper

 Plumage and other characteristics

-At all seasons, PESA displays a heavily marked breast with the streaks terminating abruptly at the belly.
-The plumage is generally warm-colored or buffy, the bill is medium long, slightly downcurved and often bicolored, and the legs are yellowish, pale yellow-green or pale orange; see Fig. 2.
+At all seasons, Pectoral Sandpiper displays a heavily marked breast with the streaks terminating abruptly at the belly.
+The plumage is generally warm colored or buffy, the bill is medium long, slightly downcurved and often bicolored, and the legs are yellowish, pale yellow green or pale orange; see Fig. 2.

-Beginning in late February, winter (basic) plumage is slowly replaced by spring (alternate) feathers with broad blackish-brown centers and wide gray margins.
-The crown, upper scapulars and tertial feathers have variable chestnut or buffy margins.
-See Fig. 2, Fig. 3.
+Beginning in late February, winter (basic) plumage is slowly replaced by spring (alternate) feathers with broad blackish centers and wide gray margins.
+The crown, upper scapulars and tertial feathers have variable chestnut or buffy margins; see Fig. 2, Fig. 3.

 Pectoral Sandpiper males are considerably larger and heavier than females; see Fig. 10.
-This size difference is usually noticeable when the birds are seen in migration and becomes exaggerated on the breeding grounds because the male puts on extra weight.
-Loose neck skin and inflatable breast pouches during courtship gives the male extra heft; see Fig. 4, Fig. 5.
+This size difference is somewhat noticeable when the birds are seen in migration and becomes exaggerated on the breeding grounds because the males put on extra weight.
+Loose neck skin and inflatable breast pouches during courtship give the males extra heft; see Fig. 4, Fig. 5.

-Spring (alternate) and summer (alternate) are the same plumage; however, as seasons advance, colors fade or feather margins become worn and the plumage looks different.
-In Fig. 6, note how the worn and faded alternate back (mantle) feathers and fresh winter (basic) feathers combine to produce a muted salt-and-pepper appearance.
+Spring (alternate) and summer (alternate) are the same plumage; however, as seasons advance, colors fade or feather margins become worn, and the plumage looks different.
+In Fig. 6, note how the worn and faded alternate back (mantle) feathers and fresh winter (basic) feathers combine to produce a salt-and-pepper appearance.

 Old summer (alternate) feathers become frayed but can last into fall of the same year; see Fig. 7.